ClickHouse/ClickHouse/website/blog/en/2022/clickhouse-v22.2-released.md

 In short, your query will not be limited to a few gigabytes of RAM if you have hundreds of gigabytes available.

-This experimental feature is implemented by **Dmitry Novik** and is continuing to be developed.
+This experimental feature was implemented by **Dmitry Novik** and is continuing to be developed.

 ## Shell-style comments in SQL